edibotopic/edibotopic-website/content/blog/thinking/2024-10-07-where-i-lived.md

 _Apartments in Madison, Wisconsin, USA_

 I lived in two buildings in Madison, Wisconsin.
-The first was really small and I shared it with a lovely guy who watched sermons on YouTube.
+In the first I shared a small apartment with a lovely guy who watched sermons on YouTube.
 To my relief he never mentioned anything about religion.
 He was a really nice person.

 Then I moved to the 11th floor of a nearby building.
 It was a studio and I lived there alone.
 I had a view of frat houses and a big lake from my balcony.
+It was a great time to smoke and the cigarettes are cheap in America.

 I had no internet so I would download podcasts while I was doing laundry in the basement.
 The elevator always gave the impression that it was about to malfunction.